yotann/bcdb/docs/memodb/json.md

 #### Rationale

-Base64 is probably the most widely supported binary-to-text encoding, and the base variant (not base64url) is the most widely support variant.
+Base64 is probably the most widely supported binary-to-text encoding, and the base variant (not base64url) is the most widely supported variant.

 Padding could be made optional.
 However, padding is required by some useful implementations like Python's `base64` module and the Busybox/Coreutils